Godsinred/Tetris_AI/README.md

 # Tetris AI

   The program allows the user to play the classic game of Tetris or if selected the AI can play a game for you.
-  A steepest hill climbing algorithm is used to choose the next state of the Tetris game.
+  A best first search algorithm is used to choose the next state of the Tetris game.

 ## Developers

 * **Jonathan Ishii**     ------ [Godsinred](https://github.com/Godsinred)

-## Short Video Of The Program

-N/A yet

 ## Getting Started

 You will need any browser with JavaScript capabilities.
 To run double click index.html and it will open in your default browser or drag and drop the file into a browser.

+To start the AI click the "Start AI" button or to play the game your self click the "Start Game" button.

 ### Prerequisites
 A web browser.